Men of Color Conference planned for April 17,

 Men of Color Conference

-To support the mission of NCCMC, ASU Mid-South will be hosting its Fifth Annual Men of Color Conference on April 17th.
+To support the mission of NCCMC, ASU Mid-South will be hosting its Fourth Annual Men of Color Conference on April 17th.
 This conference provides opportunities for dialogue and professional development in support of collective sense-making, organizational learning, and change.

 The conference attracts educators and students from across Arkansas, North Mississippi, Western Tennessee, and beyond.
 Featured speakers this year include Willie “Satellite” Totten, former Canadian and National Football League player, College Football Hall of Fame member, and the current Quarterbacks Coach at Mississippi Valley State University, as well as ASU Mid-South alumnus and former Greyhound, Marquavious Smith.